isc-projects/stork/doc/user/install.rst

 If BIND 9 listens on non-localhost interfaces, it is recommended to:

-- Secure the its control channel by setting the RNDC key.
+- Secure its control channel by setting the RNDC key.

 PostgreSQL
 ----------

 Check the :ref:`securing-the-database-connection` section for details on how to configure the database.

-- Create a dedicated user for the Stork server.
-Use the strong password for the user.
+- Create a dedicated user for the Stork server and assign a strong password.
-- Create a dedicated database for the Stork server
+- Create a dedicated database for the Stork server.
 - Schedule regular backups of the database.
 - (Advanced) Use a separate user to perform the database migrations and run the Stork server.
-The application user should have only the rights to perform queries (SELECT, INSERT, UPDATE, DELETE) on the database tables without the rights to create or drop tables.
-This approach requires to manually update the database schema before starting the Stork server using the Stork tool.
+The application user should have only the rights to perform queries (SELECT, INSERT, UPDATE, DELETE) on the database tables, without the rights to create or drop tables.
+This approach requires the database schema to be manually updated before starting the Stork server using the Stork tool.

 If the database is not installed on the same machine as the Stork server: